 Its customer score – based on the likelihood of policyholders recommending Churchill – was a middling 66%.

-Two pluses worth mentioning: the website is very clear and easy to navigate and Churchill offers UK-based call centres.
+It is also worth mentioning that the Churchill website is very clear and easy to navigate.

 Types of Churchill car insurance policy

 Churchill offers two main types of car insurance policy: Third Party Fire & Theft and Comprehensive.